We use cookies to help provide you with the best possible online experience.

 Self-care items

-Some medications are now classed as ‘self-care' items, which is another reason they no longer appear on your repeat prescription list.
-Self-care items are those that can be purchased from your local pharmacy and do not require a prescription.
-For further information, please see the NHS website.
+Some prescriptions are now classed as ‘self-care' items.
+These are items that can be purchased from your local pharmacy and do not require a prescription.
+Self-care items longer appear on your repeat prescription list.

-I have run out of medication.
+I have run out of medication and Frome Medical Practice is open.
 What do I do?

-What do I do when I have run out medication and Frome Medical Practice is closed?
+I have run out of my prescription and Frome Medical Practice is closed.
+What do I do?

 If you run out of medication outside of practice opening hours you can call 111 for advice and support.